| BLACKWELL > SUDDUTH > LEWIS > NANCE (N*) | |||||||||

 Based on census records, and accounting for the children Sally had by her first marriage, it appears that James and Sally Sudduth were the parents of two sons and five daughters.
 This family had a very high death rate, and their son, Rodham Sudduth, was the only child who lived past the age of 30.
 The names of only five of the children of James and Sally Sudduth have been reconstructed from probate and guardianship records in Henry County, KY.
 It appears that two of their daughters died before their names were put on any legal records.

-The surviving children of James and Sally Blackwell Sudduth were Lewery, Sally, Serilda, Rodham, and James Sudduth.
+The known children of James and Sally Blackwell Sudduth were Lewery, Sally, Serilda, Rodham, and James Sudduth.
 Three of these children lived long enough to marry: Lewery, Serilda, and Rodham Sudduth.

 Generation 3: Lewery Sudduth,* born ca. 1805, and probably the oldest child of James and Sally, became the second wife of Isaac Lewis on 14 April 1821 in Henry County, KY.
 Lewery's father, James Sudduth, signed her marriage bond.
 Lewery lived less than seven years after her marriage, and was dead by the time she was 25 years of age.
 She left two very small daughters, Sarah "Sally" Lewis (my ancestor), born 28 July 1822, and Mary Lewis, born 17 July 1823.